Learn the best backpacking tips for photographers with this equipment list, packing guide & video tutorial, from a pro.

 The main compartment is the largest part of your backpacking bag.

-This is where you’ll want to carry your heavy gear that doesn’t required quick and easy access.
+This is where you’ll want to carry your heavy gear that doesn’t require quick and easy access.

 Here is what I carry in my main backpack compartment: